Q) Is Sleep Recovery the same as over-night sleep labs or sleep apnea facilities?

 Q. How well does training work on elderly people?

 A) Quite well, but with one caveat.
 We are not sure exactly why, but it seems to take the elderly brain longer to register results.
 What would take a fifty year old brain four sessions to start showing results can take a senior client ten.
 But then again, some older people will notice results quicker than others.

 Q. Will my insurance cover any of the cost for training?

 A) Sadly not.
 It seems that most insurance providers prefer sleeping pills over a permanent solution like neurofeedback.
 Because of this we have created an initial program that consists of only $ 499.00 down for a 4 session trial.
 This allows new clients to “try out” to program before committing to the remaining 16 sessions.

-After 4 sessions, we re-evaluate, and if we’ve seen enough improvement, then and only then would we move forward with the reminder of the 20 session program.
+After 4 sessions, we re-evaluate, and if we’ve seen enough improvement, then and only then would we move forward with the remaining 16 sessions.

 We also offer several payment options as well.
 This allows our clients to pay for the program over time.
 This makes it less of a financial burden on the family to get the needed help for their insomnia and anxiety.
 Please contact us for more details.